woeishi/VVVV.ARDrone/readme.md

 ARDrone Nodes
 =============
-plugin / node set for controlling the parrot ardrone v2
+VVVV plugin / node set for controlling the parrot ardrone v2 in realtime including a couple of demo patches

-code state of workshop at node13
+developed for a workshop at node13 (http://node13.vvvv.org/program/lets-vvvvly-copters/)